 Search for a compound by name, structure, formula, Registry number, etc. View the record for that compound.
 Click on the "Get Commercial Sources" button to view a sortable table of commercial suppliers and addresses.
+Some prices may be given.
 You can save your preferred suppliers so they'll always be at the top of your list.

 Although most Registry substance records come from CAS' indexing of the literature, some compounds are registered from other sources and are not necessarily represented by any indexed literature.
 Third-party chemical libraries, catalogs, and databases from various external agencies, as well as hypothetical ring parents are also included in the database.
 You can exclude compounds with zero references from your results using the Refine by Chemical Structure tool, or you can re-sort your set by number of references to move them to the bottom.

 Observant power-searchers may notice that the level of substance indexing for older literature is not as detailed as it is for more recent literature.
 There's a reason for this.
 Substance indexing in the pre-1967 segment of the CAPLUS bibliographic file was created retrospectively.
 Indexing data for chemical substances from the printed 1st through 7th Collective Subject Indexes (1907-66) were added and algorithmically matched with Registry Numbers.